 Students will typically come in on their own but it is not unusual for a concerned friend, faculty/staff, or family member to encourage the student to contact CAPS and even accompany them to the first appointment if this would enable the student to come to CAPS.
 Talking to a CAPS therapist is a mature step to take for a student's overall health, wellbeing, and success at UNC.

 Your problems need not be of monumental proportions to warrant support or intervention.
 Yet, many students feel that asking for help is a sign of weakness.
 This perception changes as they realize that confronting a problem is a positive sign of health and maturity.
 Having problems, feeling anxious or depressed, and needing help at various points in life are universal experiences.
 Being able to acknowledge those feelings is an important step in taking care of yourself in a healthy and appropriate manner.

 The CAPS counseling staff is available to help students gain perspective on any personal problems.
 It can be helpful to talk with skilled therapists about concerns with relationships, stress, anxiety, or depression.
 Services include, but are not limited to, crisis intervention, short-term individual counseling, stress management, group therapy and workshops, referrals and medication.
 Couples counseling is available for students when both partners are enrolled students.

-You can visit our service on the third floor of the Campus Health Services Building for an initial assessment.
+You can visit our service on the third floor of the Campus Health building for an initial assessment.
 Initial assessments are no longer scheduled appointments, although follow up services, as needed, will continue to be scheduled at specific times by HIPPA-compliant Zoom.
 Students who would like to use CAPS after not having an appointment for several months will most likely need to present for an initial assessment as indicated above.
 Our initial assessment system will respond to crisis oriented situations as well as more routine concerns.